-- (1) Elect three Class I Directors; - (2) Ratify the Board's and Audit Committee's selection of an independent registered public accounting firm to audit our financial statements for 2005; and - (3) Transact any other business properly brought before the meeting.
+- (1) Elect four Class II Directors; - (2) Ratify the Audit Committee's selection of an independent registered public accounting firm to audit our financial statements for 2006; and - (3) Transact any other business properly brought before the meeting.

-The enclosed notice and Proxy Statement contain details about the business to be conducted at the meeting.
-You may also read the notice and Proxy Statement on our web page at http://www.celanese.com/index/ir\index/ir\reports.htm.
+The enclosed Notice of Annual Meeting of Shareholders and Proxy Statement contain details about the business to be conducted at the meeting.
+You may also read the notice and Proxy Statement on our web page at www.celanese.com/index/ir_index/ir_reports.htm.

 To assure that your shares are represented at the meeting, we urge you to mark your choices on the enclosed proxy card, sign and date the card and return it promptly in the envelope provided.
 We also offer shareholders the opportunity to vote their shares electronically through the Internet or by telephone.
 Please see the Proxy Statement and the enclosed proxy card for details about electronic voting options.
-If you are able to attend the meeting and wish to vote your shares personally, you may do so at any time before the proxy is voted at the meeting.
+If you are able to attend the meeting and wish to vote your shares personally, you may do so at any time before the polls close at the meeting.